The Technological Society and the Rule of Technique

 Ellul is useful because he treats efficiency as a political value pretending not to be one.
 A technical system often arrives with metrics: faster throughput, lower cost, broader coverage, higher accuracy, better prediction, more consistency.
 Those metrics can be real.
 They can also hide what is being sacrificed because the sacrificed thing is harder to count.

-In workplaces, the sacrifice may be apprenticeship, tacit knowledge, solidarity, repair skill, or discretion.
+In workplaces, the sacrifice may be apprenticeship, tacit knowledge, solidarity, repair skill, bargaining power, or discretion.
 In public administration, it may be appeal, context, mercy, and local judgment.
 In media, it may be editorial responsibility and shared reality.
 In education, it may be attention, patience, and the slow formation of judgment.
 In care settings, it may be the difference between being processed and being known.

 AI intensifies this because it can make technical judgment feel conversational, adaptive, and humane.
 A system that speaks politely can still enforce the logic of technique: classify the person, compress the situation, route the case, optimize the metric, and call the output neutral because it came through a procedure.